manuelp/jfilter/README.md

 *siftj* defined an interface that specifies this contract: `SqlFilter`.
 Being an interface, there are a couple of considerations to make:

 1. Every object can be a `SqlFilter`, even a `Filter` implementation.
-In the last case, both POJOs and JDBC filtering can be implemented in the same class (this is not to say that it's the right thing to do or the suggested way to use this interface).
+In the latter case, both POJOs and JDBC filtering can be implemented in the same class (this is not to say that it's the right thing to do or the suggested way to use this interface).
 2. There is no prescription on how a `SqlFilter` type has to be instantiated: we cannot possibly predict all the use cases (JOINs w/ multiple table references, columns renames, etc).
 So **you have a lot of flexibility (and responsibility) to correctly *design* a viable, clean and maintainable querying strategy**.